larryhastings/drafty/README.md

 ### State, Leader, Candidate, Follower

-Network-handling code is usually best implemented as a state machine, and Raft is no exception.
+Network-handling code is best implemented as a state machine, and Raft is no exception.
 Most of the actual Raft algorithm is implemented in three state classes: Follower, Candidate, and Leader.
 These all inherit from a State base